"It is the darkness that is the light, and the stillness that is the dancing"

 Keep the length in your upper body, so keep the spine straight, your pelvis tucked under your rib cage and lengthen off your hips.
 No movement is effective if you are slouching.

 This movement originates in your sternum, it is as if you are pulling your sternum forward and up, opening your chest.
 Your shoulders do not move forward with this motion.
-Your are doing a small arch with your back, engaging your lower back muscles and abdomen to lift the rib cage.
+Your are doing a small arch with your upper back and engaging your abdomen to lift the rib cage in a short sharp 'pop'.

 This involves using the rib slides and rib lifts.
 Sliding your rib cage to the left, sliding your rib cage into the forward position, then sliding to the right, and then bringing your rib cage in and slightly to the back of your centre position and then sliding back to the left again.